ArduPilot/ardupilot_wiki/dev/source/docs/sitl-native-on-windows.rst

     git clone git://github.com/ArduPilot/ardupilot.git
     cd ardupilot
     git submodule update --init --recursive

+If you have an existing clone of the ArduPilot repository, navigate to it in the terminal using "cd /cygdrive/drive/path" ie "cd /cygdrive/c/Users/James/Documents/GitHub/ardupilot" (substitute your own path).

 In the terminal navigate to the *ArduCopter* directory and run **make** as shown: